featherweight/featherweight.github.io/_content/doc-ftw-actor-instance.md

 To launch multiple instances of an actor

-{ include note.html type="notice" title="Note" text="When launching multiple instances of an Actor, ensure the Actor Process is reentrant.
-Very likely, instance methods should be reentrant as well, and very likely to avoid " }
+{% include note.html type="protip" title="Protip: Actor Instance Reentrancy" body="When launching multiple instances of an Actor, ensure the Actor Process is reentrant.
+All instance methods should most likely be reentrant as well.
+As with typical reentrant design, static variables (such as uninitialized shift registers) and calls to non-reentrant blocking functions should be avoided." %}

 An Actor Instance communicates with other Actor Instances (or generally, other nodes capable of communicated with Actor